cogentcore/core/README.md

 * add hover for label to show url for links.

-* separate prefs for colors, fonts, OS
+* separate prefs for fonts, OS?

-* double check all the window flags!  also fullscreen.

 * add option for no window render at all while iconfied